-The clinical presentation of malrotation often correlates to the age of presentation 5.
+The clinical presentation of malrotation often correlates with the age of onset 5.

 In the older child or even adult presentation is more frequently intermittent with episodes of spontaneously resolving duodenal obstruction.
 This is thought to be due to kinking of the duodenum by Ladd bands rather than a volvulus 5.
 Internal hernias are also encountered.

-During normal embryogenesis the bowel herniates into the base of the umbilical cord and rapidly elongates.
-As it returns to the abdominal cavity it undergoes complex ~270 degree counter clockwise rotation resulting in the duodeno-jejunal (D-J) flexure normally located to the left of the midline, at the level of L1 verterbal body and the terminal ileum located in the right iliac fossa.
+During normal embryogenesis, the bowel herniates into the base of the umbilical cord and rapidly elongates.
+As it returns to the abdominal cavity, it undergoes complex ~270 degrees counter clockwise rotation resulting in the duodeno-jejunal (D-J) flexure typically located to the left of the midline, at the level of L1 vertebral body and the terminal ileum located in the right iliac fossa.
 This results in a broad mesentery running obliquely down from the DJ flexure to the caecum, and prevents rotation around the superior mesenteric artery (SMA) 1-6.

 Abdominal radiographs, in the absence of midgut volvulus, are neither specific nor sensitive 2.
 They may show:

 - absence of stool filled colon in the right lower quadrant

 May show and inversion in the SMA/SMV relationship with the SMA on the right and the SMV on the left.

 - may again show abnormal SMA (smaller and more circular)/SMV relationship